Hip Fracture Surgery: Recovering at Home

 You will likely be prescribed pain medicine to use at home.
 Ask your healthcare provider what your medicine does and how long it takes to work.
 Don’t wait for the pain to get bad.
 Take your medicine on time as directed.
 Be sure to tell your healthcare provider if it doesn’t help ease your pain.
 Also mention if it causes constipation.
 This can often be eased by taking over-the-counter stool softeners.

 Walking a little more each day is the best thing you can do for your recovery.
 Walking helps build strength and ease pain.
 It also helps keep your hip from getting stiff.
 Try to make walking part of your daily routine.
 Start with short walks.
 Then go a little farther each time.
 Keep in mind, recovering from a hip fracture takes time.
 Some days it will be harder to get around than others.
 But try to stay upbeat.
 Set simple goals that you can meet.
-Doing even basic tasks, like checking your mail or going to the grocer’s, can help you feel better.
+Doing even basic tasks, like checking your mail or going to the food store, can help you feel better.

 Seeing your healthcare provider